Lyman Lemnitzer: World War II

 At the start of World War II Lemnitzer served with the 70th Coast Artillery Regiment and then the 38th Coast Artillery Brigade.
 In May 1941, Lemnitzer, then a colonel, was assigned to the War Plans Division of the Army staff, and then to the staff of the Army Ground Forces.

-Chairman of the Joint Chiefs of Staff General Lyman Lemnitzer with his personal M-16 rifle.
-Known somewhat for his eccentric personality, General Lemnitzer preferred to use an M-16 as his personal firearm, rather than an M1911 semi-automatic pistol which was the standard firearms for general officers.
+Chairman of the Joint Chiefs of Staff General Lyman Lemnitzer with an ArmaLite AR-10 rifle.
+Known somewhat for his eccentric personality, General Lemnitzer preferred to use an M16 as his personal firearm, rather than an M1911 semi-automatic pistol which was the standard firearm for general officers.

 Lemnitzer was promoted to brigadier general in June 1942 and commanded the 34th Coast Artillery Brigade.
 He was subsequently assigned to General Dwight D. Eisenhower's staff, where he helped plan the invasions of North Africa and Sicily and was promoted to major general in November 1944.
 Lemnitzer was one of the senior officers sent to negotiate the Italian fascist surrender during the secret Operation Sunrise and the German surrender in 1945.

 Cold War

 Following the end of World War II, Lemnitzer was assigned to the Strategic Survey Committee of the Joint Chiefs of Staff and was later named deputy commandant of the National War College.
 In 1950, at the age of 51, Lemnitzer took parachute training and was placed in command of the 11th Airborne Division.
 He was assigned to Korea in command of the 7th Infantry Division in November 1951 and was promoted to lieutenant general in August 1952.

 Recently appointed Chairman of the Joint Chiefs of Staff General Lyman Lemnitzer with the outgoing Chairman of the Joint Chiefs of Staff General Nathan F. Twining and Secretary of Defense Thomas S. Gates Jr.

-Lemnitzer was promoted to the rank of general and named commander-in-chief of Far East Command and of the Eighth Army in March 1955.
-Stationed in Tokyo, Lemnitzer was the final military governor of Allied-occupied Japan before the American military administration was officially abolished on July 1, 1957.
+Lemnitzer was promoted to the rank of general and named commander-in-chief of Far East Command in Tokyo and of the Eighth Army in March 1955.
 Lemnitzer was appointed Vice Chief of Staff of the Army in June 1957, then Chief of Staff of the Army in July 1959.